Introductoion to Winter Mountaineering

 We use the wee town of Aviemore in the Scottish highlands as a base for these courses.
 There are various accommodation options in this area, including hostels, B&B and hotels.
 I can help with arranging accommodation once you have booked a place on one of these courses.
 Travel to the area is easiest by car from most of Scotland or northern England.
 From further afield it is possible to arrive by train or to fly into Inverness airport and rent a car (or we may be able to pick you up there).
 If you want advice on travel and accommodation options before booking please ask!

-To book a course please print a Booking Form and read the full Booking Conditions.
-We'll require a completed booking form returned by post or email and a 50% deposit payment per person.
+To book a course please print a Booking Form (PDF) (or use the .DOC version) and read the full Booking Conditions.
+I'll require a completed booking form returned by post or email and a 50% deposit payment per person.
 Full payment is due two months before the course.

-We generally need a minimum of two bookings to run these courses, there will be a maximum of four on the courses.
-Private guiding is also available for groups or individuals.
-If you have three or more in a group we can offer a discount on the above prices.
+We generally need a minimum of two bookings to run these courses.
+Private guiding and instruction is also available for groups or individuals.

-On the winter traverse of Liathach, Scotland, March 2015.
+On the "winter" traverse of Liathach, Scotland, March 2015.
+Barry is using